 Warm weather means farmers markets and fresh food!
 Yes, it can be a bit more expensive to buy organic foods.
 But when you think about how 13 percent of U.S. greenhouse gas emissions are specifically from transporting your food, or how that transported food requires petroleum-based fuels and fossil fuel-based fertilizers, you may start to see it differently.

 Instead of continuing to plant new flowers or other types of plants that require lots of water and care, try finding climate-appropriate plants that require less water.
 Plus, there is no work to replant them each year, so less work for you.

 Lower your water use by showering in shorter spans, wash your car less, and try to avoid using heated water as much as possible.
 Another great option is purchasing water-efficient appliances such as shower heads, faucet heads, toilets, dishwashers, and washing machines, that will help the cause.

 This one you most likely have heard over, and over, and over again.
 But it’s so important for your carbon footprint.
 Try carrying around your own water bottle instead of buying a new plastic one each day.
 If you use anything plastic, paper or glass, there almost always is an option to recycle somewhere.
 Take advantage of it.

 Measure Your Carbon Footprint

 It’s good to be aware of your carbon footprint, and may also be great to see changes you make and how they are making a difference.
-Try this Carbon Footprint Calculator on COTAP.org.
-Bookmark it and return back to it every few months.
-You may start to experience a difference when you start making some serious changes!
+Try this Carbon Footprint Calculator on COTAP.org or check out the below video for more information!